 Ana Thompson (she/her/ella) was born and raised in Caracas, Venezuela and came to the U.S. to study Engineering and Information Systems.
 After a few years working in IT, she decided to move onto training, support, and design of academic experiences for students, staff, and faculty in higher education, where she has been for the past 21 years.

-Ana is currently a Learning & Access Designer at the University of Washington Bothell, where she leads accessibility efforts to provide universal and equitable access to students and the UW community.
-She is also involved with Behavioral Heath Learning Community at the UW Bothell campus where she researches proactive ways to make inclusive teaching and content more prevalent and the effect of mental health issues in people with disabilities.
+Ana is currently an Academic & Access Technologist at the University of Washington Bothell, where she leads accessibility efforts to provide universal and equitable access to students and the UW community.
+She has also been involved with the Behavioral Health Learning Community at the UW Bothell campus and researches proactive ways to make inclusive teaching and content more prevalent and how it affects mental health issues in people with disabilities.

 Ana has an AS in Computer Science, a BS in Business Information Systems with Management Emphasis and a MS in Information Systems; is an Adobe PDF Accessibility Trainer and IAAP Certified Professional in Accessibility Core Competencies.
 Ana enjoys sci-fi books and movies, dance, gadgets, and spending time with family.

 Mental Health Therapist and Advisor

 Socorro Fuentes (ella/she/her) is a licensed mental health counselor in the state of Washington.
 She received a Master of Arts degree in Clinical Psychology with an emphasis in Marriage and Family Therapy in 2018 from the Aliento program offered at Pepperdine University.
 The Aliento program focuses on providing culturally appropriate mental health services to individuals who identify as Latinx.